 Field/setting Description Same as user password Select this checkbox if the authentication password is identical to the user's password.
-To specify a different authentication password, disable the checkbox.
-Password, Confirm password Type the authentication password if the 'Same as User Password' checkbox is deselected. · The password must consist of 8 to 32 ASCII printable characters.
+To specify a different authentication password, disable Password, the checkbox.
+Type the authentication password if the 'Same as User Confirm password Password' checkbox is deselected.
+The password must consist of 8 to 32 ASCII printable characters.

-Privacy Password: This section is configurable only when 'Authentication & Privacy' is selected.
+• Privacy Password: This section is configurable only when 'Authentication & Privacy' is selected.